trusty-cd-rom/wormie/README.md

 ## Usage

-Users can request videos at specific locations.
-Users who are near a desired location can respond to an open request and capture a video of the content that the other user requested.
-Once a request is fulfilled, all users of the application can view and browse the videos.
-Requests can have deadlines associated with them.
+Users can request videos at specific locations with optional deadlines.
+Users who are near a desired location can respond to an open request and capture a video of the content that the other user requested, creating a "wormhole" connection between those two users.
+Once a request is fulfilled, all users of the application can view and browse the submitted video wormholes.

-Current usecases involve capturing a subject or moment of interest at a specific location (e.g. "Is there a line outside this brunch spot right now?"), or a video between 2 separate points of interest (e.g. "I'd like to see a video of walking across the Golden Gate Bridge.")
+Example use cases for Wormie involve capturing a subject or moment of interest at a specific location (e.g. "Is there a line outside this brunch spot right now?"), or a video between 2 separate points of interest (e.g. "I'd like to see a video of walking across the Golden Gate Bridge.")

 ## Requirements